 Help us keep west Suffolk a litter free zone by putting your rubbish in the bins provided.
 Under the Environmental Protection Act 1990 those caught littering can be issued a fixed penalty notice of £80 rising to £2,500 if this is taken to court.

 To report a litter problem phone Customer Services 01638 719000 or 01284 763233, email email@example.com.
 We will clean up litter on land that we are responsible for, such as roads and pavements and public parks.

 We can serve notices to the occupiers of business premises or private land requiring them to clear it.
 We can also take steps to prevent the land being defaced by litter again.

 Why not organise a litter pick?

 If you would like to organise a litter pick, visit our Love Where You Live page to find out more.

 Great British Spring Clean 2018

-The Great British Spring Clean campaign is over the weekend of 2-4 March 2018.
+The Great British Spring Clean campaign has been extended to 25 March 2018.
 Details can be found on our Love Where You Live" page, but you can arrange litter picking events at any time during the year, just contact us.